LinerSu/nyu-pl-spring-20-rec/Week 01/README.md

 **Q:** How to build a parse tree for parsing such a string contains `id * id`?
 Remember, both two strategies will scan a string from left-to-right.

 ###### Answer:
-Here is my solution based on top down parsing.
+Here is my solution by using the top down parsing.
 Remember, top down parsing procedure attempts to find a [left most derivation](https://en.wikipedia.org/wiki/Context-free_grammar#Derivations_and_syntax_trees) of the input string.
-That is, the left most derivation for string `id * id` is:
+For instance, the left most derivation for string `id * id` is:
 ```
 E => T => T * F => F * F => id * F => id * id
 ```